acheong08/bullshit-react-project/wiki/CONTRIBUTING.md

 ## Docker/podman

 By default, `podman compose up` uses any existing cached image.
 If you've made changes since the last build, you can run `podman compose build` to ensure the image is up to date.
+Ensure you run the commands in this order: `podman compose down` -> `podman volume prune` (to delete the database) -> `podman compose build` -> `podman compose up`.